Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 * Blocked, the test cannot be run

-One can switch from one state to another (a test can be "Not run" then "Passed", re-switched to "Not run" because tester didn't get what was described to finish by "Faild").
+One can switch from one state to another (a test can be "Not run" then "Passed", re-switched to "Not run" because tester didn't get what was described to finish by "Failed").

-Tuleap will record the time taken for each test.
-It works this way:

-* It starts as soon as you load the test definition.
-* It ends when you hit one of the action buttons.

-Time is not yet used in the interface, it's only recorded for a future usage.
-You can see the value and make your own computation from the "Test Execution" tracker.

 Example of test failure: